 Coinciding with the Truck Trilogy installation, Dia will release Artists on Walter De Maria, the second publication in a series culled from Dia’s Artists on Artists lectures.
 This publication will include Terry Winters’s account of working on the construction of The Lightning Field as well texts by Richard Aldrich, Jeanne Dunning, and Guillermo Faivovich and Nicolás Goldberg.

-In October, Dia will publish Walter De Maria: The Lightning Field.
+On November 1, Dia will publish Walter De Maria: The Lightning Field.
 The first book of photography of The Lightning Field will feature dozens of never-before-seen images by photographer John Cliett, who lived at the field for several months between 1978 and 1979 and worked closely with De Maria to document the changes in light across the poles throughout the day.
 The photographs will be accompanied by texts from De Maria, Robert Fosdick, and Jessica Morgan.